Military Warehouse

 Order our Certificate of Authenticity with Your Item

 Be sure to order our Certificate of Authenticity with each item you purchase.
 This 8 1/2" x 11" certificate is printed on 24-pound parchment paper and includes an exact color illustration and description of the item you ordered.
-Each Certificate is dated and hand-signed by John W. Krueger, owner of Military Warehouse.
+Each certificate is dated and hand-signed by John W. Krueger, owner of Military Warehouse.
+This certificate must be ordered by the item buyer at the time of sale of the item.
 Limit one certificate per item.